progressivepull/Math-Deep-Dives/README.md

 * **[Sigmoid Derivative](sigmoid_derivative.ipynb)** - It has an elegant mathematical property.
 It connects the function back to itself—its slope depends on its value at a given point.
 This simplicity is one of the reasons sigmoid derivatives are popular in neural networks for activation gradients during backpropagation.

 $$\sigma'(x) = \sigma(x) \cdot (1 - \sigma(x))$$

+In the context of neural networks, the forward pass is the process of passing input data through the network to generate an output.
+It’s the first phase of computation, where the model makes a prediction based on current weights and biases.